Chinese dissident artist Ai Weiwei to have major London show

 The show is being mounted in Ai's absence, since he cannot travel outside China.
 For decades a critic of the Chinese government's record on free speech and human rights, Ai has been banned from travel since his 81-day detention in China in 2011.

-“I’m honoured to have the chance to exhibit at the Royal Academy of Arts," Ai said in a statement released by the Academy.
+“I’m honored to have the chance to exhibit at the Royal Academy of Arts," Ai said in a statement released by the Academy.

 "This exhibition is my first major survey in London, a city I greatly admire.
 The selected artworks reflect my practice in recent years, and also include new works made specifically for this show.”